 In this post, I'll cover basic equipment needed for extract brewing and all-grain brewing using the batch sparge method.
+This post contains affiliate links and I may be paid a commission for clicking on these links.

 1. Reference Guide - I highly recommend starting out with "The Joy of Homebrewing" by Charles Papazian.
 It's an easy read and will help you become comfortable with the brewing process.
 Read the Beginning and Intermediate sections to get a good understanding of what you'll be doing while brewing.